EZO Logo

 software licensing management

-Manually tracking these licenses is quite time-consuming and can lead to costly mistakes.
-For example, unintentionally exceeding the licensed user limit for important software like Adobe Creative Cloud could result in hefty fines.
+Keeping track of licenses across different vendors and products has become a challenge.
+Even more so, manually tracking these licenses is time-consuming and can lead to costly mistakes.
+For example, exceeding the licensed user limit for important software like Adobe Creative Cloud could result in hefty fines.

 That’s where software license management (SLM) comes in.
-SLM processes automate and streamline license tracking, making it easier to track license usage and ensure vendor compliance.
+SLM processes automate and streamline license tracking and usage and ensure vendor compliance.
 This not only helps you with compliance regulations but also plays a part in saving over-licensing costs and minimizing penalty risks.

-Let’s dig deeper into what software licensing management is, the benefits it can bring to your business, and the best implementation practices for a software licensing management tool.
+Let’s dig deeper into what software licensing management is, the benefits it can bring to your organization, and the best implementation practices for a software licensing management tool.

 What is software licensing management?